New Energy

 Some technologies can abate emissions by capturing greenhouse gases and durably storing them out of the atmosphere.

-Woodside, as a participant in various joint ventures, holds five greenhouse gas assessment permits and has entered into three non-binding memoranda of understanding to enable studies of a potential CCS value chain between Japan and Australia.
+Woodside, as a participant in various joint ventures, is involved in five Australian greenhouse gas assessment permits and has progressed three non-binding memoranda of understanding to enable studies of a potential CCS value chain between Japan and Australia.
+In 2025, Woodside also signed a storage study agreement with Petros to evaluate the technical and commercial aspects of offshore carbon storage in an underground site in Central Luconia, Sarawak.

 COLLABORATION